 Doctor's Notes on Coral Cuts

-Coral is a hard-stony substance secreted by marine invertebrates.
-It forms an external skeleton; colonies form coral reefs in tropical ocean waters.
-Swimmers and scuba divers often bump up against these hard-external skeletons that result in cuts in the skin, usually on the arms or legs.
-The symptoms and signs of a coral cut are inflamed, swollen, red and tender sores and/or ulcers that may drain pus.
-Some cuts may develop redness of the skin around the wounded area in expand suggesting cellulitis has occurred; in addition, red streaks moving up an extremity with pus drainage and/or blister formation are signs that the coral cut is infected and that the infection is spreading rapidly.
-These signs and symptoms require emergent medical evaluation.
+Coral is a hard, stony substance secreted by marine invertebrates.
+It forms an external skeleton.
+Colonies form coral reefs in tropical ocean waters.
+Swimmers and scuba divers often bump up against these hard external skeletons, resulting in cuts in the skin, usually on the arms or legs.
+The symptoms and signs of a coral cut are inflamed, swollen, red, and tender sores and/or ulcers that may drain pus.
+Some cuts may develop redness of the skin around the wounded area and expand with time, suggesting cellulitis has occurred.
+In addition, red streaks moving up an extremity with pus drainage and/or blister formation are signs that the coral cut is infected and that the infection is spreading rapidly.
+These signs and symptoms require urgent medical evaluation.

 Trauma and First Aid : Training and Supplies QuizQuestion

 Emotional trauma is best described as a psychological response to a deeply distressing or life-threatening experience.See Answer

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.